arshahin/vfsa_2d/README.md

 # vfsa_2d

-This package demonstrate who one can parametrize a VFSA optimization algorithm for few 2D objective functions.
+This package demonstrates how one can parametrize a VFSA optimization algorithm for few 2D objective functions.

 Simply run this code "vfsa_2d_v01.m" and it will find all the dependencies.